microsoft/WhatTheHack/001-IntroToKubernetes/Student/01-containers.md

 ## Success Criteria

-1. You can run both the web and api parts of the FabMedical app locally on your machine
+1. You can run both the web and api parts of the FabMedical app on your VM.
-1. You have created 2 Dockerfiles files and created a container image for both web and api.
+2. You have created 2 Dockerfiles files and created a container image for both web and api.
-1. You can run the application locally from the containers just built.
+3. You can run the application on the containers.

 ## Learning Resources